luxingzhi27/matugen-autothemer-for-gnome-extension/README.md

 **Matugen Auto-Themer** is a powerful GNOME Shell extension that brings Material You (Material Design 3\) coloring to your entire Linux desktop.
 It watches for wallpaper changes or mode switches (Light/Dark) and automatically uses [Matugen](https://github.com/InioX/matugen) to generate and apply cohesive color schemes across your system.

+### Declaration
+Some of Matugen's templates and configurations use the configuration of Noctalia Shell.

 ### **🎨 Supported Theming Scope**

 This extension goes beyond just the shell.
 Based on the configuration, it generates and applies themes for: